 Every 15 minutes from 8:00 PM to 12:00 AM

-You can expect to hear these tunes during the 2019 Fountains of Bellagio Holiday Music shows:
+Based on previous years, you might hear these tunes during the 2022 Fountains of Bellagio Holiday Music shows:

 - Hallelujah Chorus – Mormon Tabernacle Choir Cast